Tuttotorna/lon-mirror/README.md

 9. Structural Time (τ)

+τ is a non-human time coordinate.

-A non-human time coordinate advancing only when structure changes.
+It advances only when structure changes.

 τ is not wall-clock time and not duration.